codewithmayor/travel-planner-fullstack/README.md

 - No Redis (but ready for it)
 - No Docker (add it if you want)
 - No UI (API only)
-- Time-boxed to 2-3 hours—kept it lean
+- Time-boxed to 2-3 hours, tried my best to kept it lean

 ## Production Notes